Alejogb1/job-board/blog-data/how-do-i-use-the-environment-from-a-docker-compose-file-with-portainer.md

 id: "how-do-i-use-the-environment-from-a-docker-compose-file-with-portainer"
 ---

-Let’s address this directly, shall we?
+Let’s address this directly?
 It’s a common scenario: you’ve defined your multi-container application using docker-compose, and now you’re looking to leverage Portainer's management capabilities without losing the environment variables you so carefully configured.
 I’ve dealt with this quite a few times, particularly back when we were migrating our monolithic application to microservices.
 The trick is understanding how Portainer interacts with existing docker setups, including docker-compose configurations, and what tools it offers for environment variable management.

 The core challenge lies in the fact that docker-compose typically defines environments directly in the `docker-compose.yml` file, either explicitly or via environment files (`.env`).
 Portainer, on the other hand, has its own interface for container creation and management, which may not immediately recognize the environment definitions from your compose file.
 This can feel like a disconnect initially, but it's manageable once you understand the mechanics involved.